What is the Computer Security Policy?

 I am running Linux/UNIX on my computer, how does the Computer Security Policy affect me?

 If your machine is running Linux/UNIX you must maintain your computer to the same level as expected for OIT to maintain all other computers on the campus.

 My computer contains an antivirus application that is not maintained by OIT, how does the Computer Security Policy affect me?

 If you’re using another application besides Symantec you will need to keep the definitions up-to-date.

 My lab computers are not connected to the network, how does the Computer Security Policy affect me?

 Even though your computer is not connected to the network, you were still expected to maintain your computer to the same level as the Computer Security policy requires.

 How can I create a strong password?

-Your password must be eight or more characters in length and include at least three of the four types of characters: upper case letters, lower case letters, symbols and numbers.
+Your password must be twelve or more characters in length and include at least three of the four types of characters: upper case letters, lower case letters, symbols and numbers.
 Some examples of strong, secure passwords are below (please create your own and do not use these):